310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% endbubble %}

 {% bubble Kanata %}
-No~ I live in the sea, as you already know.
-You are the one who lives in the mountains, yes?
+no~ i live in the sea, as you already know. you are the one who lives in the mountains, yes?
 {% endbubble %}

 {% bubble Keito %}